 Decapitation

-Thus, the ARC requires the following: 1) after each use, the decapitation equipment should be wiped clean of any biological fluids to prevent buildup of potential corrosion; 2) after cleaning, a few drops of light machine oil (e.g., 3 in 1) should be applied to blade surfaces and blade channels, and the blades run together several times to spread the oil evenly over all moving surfaces; 3) blades should be replaced or sharpened regularly depending upon frequency of use.
+Thus, the ARC requires the following[2]: 1) after each day of use, the decapitation equipment should be wiped clean of any biological fluids to prevent buildup of potential corrosion; 2) after cleaning, a few drops of light machine oil (e.g., 3 in 1) should be applied to blade surfaces and blade channels, and the blades run together several times to spread the oil evenly over all moving surfaces; 3) blades should be replaced or sharpened regularly depending upon frequency of use.

 Cervical Dislocation